davisjustinw/cooktree/dev_log.md

   [x] add connection
   [x] new connection form

+# 5 April
-* wire new connection form to controller
+  [x] wire new connection form to controller

 * root flashes login before redirect
 * can I stop wierd flash on redirect on not logged in
+* can I submit connection and return to connections without getConnections round trip

 * nav components in people Component
 * invitation